 THE USE OF EMDR IN MY PRACTICE

 I believe that a holistic approach to the resolution of trauma and other emotional pain and distress is the most effective approach to the healing process.
-I use EMDR in combination with Somatic Experiencing, traditional talk therapy, and other body-based techniques to tend to all the different aspects of the individual.
-In this way, the therapeutic work is more comprehensive and facilitates healing at a deeper level so that lasting, sustainable change can take place.
+I use EMDR in combination with Somatic Experiencing, traditional talk therapy, and other body-based techniques to tend to the various needs of the individual.
+In this way, the therapeutic work is more comprehensive and facilitates healing at a deeper level so that lasting change can take place.

 I am presently completing training to become an EMDR therapist.